farleykvdg/phylloglossum_editing/README.md

 [tRNAscan-SE](http://lowelab.ucsc.edu/tRNAscan-SE/) was used to check for missed tRNA gene annotations, and identified tRNAs were then checked against the [PlantRNA2.0 database](https://seve.ibmp.unistra.fr/plantrna/).

-All mitochondrion genes were manually curated using RNA editing events as a reference to ensure start codon creation, stop codon creation and premature stop codon removal events were accounted for.
+All mitochondrial genes were manually curated using RNA editing events as a reference to ensure start codon creation, stop codon creation and premature stop codon removal events were accounted for.

 We subsequently mapped annotations from _Phylloglossum_ to the mitochondrion genomes of _Huperzia crispata_ and _Phlegmariurus squarrosus_ to compare annotation start points, end points and gene counts.
 We have corrected several annotations in the _Huperzia_ and _Phlegmariurus_ mitochondrion genomes.

 ## Detection of RNA editing events
-Merge trimmed RNAseq datasets using BBmerage with Settings _qtrim2=t, trimq=10,15,20, minq=12_
+Merge trimmed RNAseq datasets using bbmerge with Settings _qtrim2=t, trimq=10,15,20, minq=12_

-Map the merged _and_ unmerged reads to the organelle genome assemblies using BBWrap Settings _mappedonly=t ambiguous=random_.
+Map the merged _and_ unmerged reads to the organelle genome assemblies using bbwrap Settings _mappedonly=t ambiguous=random_.

 Nucleotide count files for each position in the organelle genomes were generated for each RNA-seq dataset and the DNAseq dataset using the version of Pyrimid available through this repository using settings _–m 0, -u_.